How to Apply the 5 Pillars of Marketing to SEO (& Get Results)

 An eCommerce business would not get the same return on investment in directories like that.

-But they should put their products on Amazon, Etsy, or Facebook Marketplace where they can sell their products directly to customers.
+But they should learn how to sell on Amazon, Etsy, or Facebook Marketplace, where they can sell their products directly to customers.

 Do the research to know how customers in your industry shop online.